danieldotkim/MicMuter/README.md

 The script allows you to customize various settings such as volume, hotkey, and more, through the config.ini file.
 Refer to the list of available hotkeys [here](https://pynput.readthedocs.io/en/latest/_modules/pynput/keyboard/_base.html#Key) (modifiers should be put inside <>).
 You may choose up to 6 different hotkeys.

-Sounds inspired from Discord mute/unmute sound.
+Sounds inspired by Discord mute/unmute sound.
 Icons created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/mute).
 Modified the icons to fit the MicMuter theme.